IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_cluster_worker_pool.rst

     ID of the resource group.

+  cluster (True, str, None)
+    (Required for new resource) The unique name for the new IBM Cloud Satellite cluster

-  flavor (False, str, None)
+  disk_encryption (False, bool, None)
-    The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node
+    Disk encryption for worker node

   isolation (False, str, None)
     None

-  disk_encryption (False, bool, None)
-    Disk encryption for worker node

   entitlement (False, str, None)
     None

+  worker_count (False, int, None)
+    Specify the desired number of workers per zone in this worker pool

-  operating_system (False, str, None)
+  zones (False, list, None)
-    Operating system of the worker pool.
-Options are REDHAT_7_64, REDHAT_8_64, or RHCOS.
+    Zone info for worker pool

   name (True, str, None)
     (Required for new resource) The name for the worker pool

-  cluster (True, str, None)
-    (Required for new resource) The unique name for the new IBM Cloud Satellite cluster

   id (False, str, None)